 coord_sf() functions in ggplot2 are designed to work together with the sf package.

-To introduce these functions, we rely on the ozmaps package by Michael Sumner https://github.com/mdsumner/ozmaps/ which provides maps for Australian state boundaries, local government areas, electoral boundaries, and so on (Sumner 2019).
-To illustrate what an sf data set looks like, we import a data set depicting the borders of Australian states and territories:
+To introduce these functions, we rely on the ozmaps package by Michael Sumner https://github.com/mdsumner/ozmaps/ which provides maps for Australian state boundaries, local government areas, electoral boundaries, and so on.20 To illustrate what an sf data set looks like, we import a data set depicting the borders of Australian states and territories:

-This output shows some of the metadata associated with the data (discussed momentarily), and tells us that the data is essentially a tibble with 11 rows and 4 columns.
-One advantage to sf data is immediately apparent, we can easily see the overall structure of the data: Australia is comprised of six states, four territories and Macquarie Island, which is politically part of Tasmania.
-There are 11 distinct geographical units, so there are 11 rows in this tibble (cf.
+This output shows some of the metadata associated with the data (discussed momentarily), and tells us that the data is essentially a tibble with 9 rows and 2 columns.
+One advantage to sf data is immediately apparent, we can easily see the overall structure of the data: Australia is comprised of six states and some territories.
+There are 9 distinct geographical units, so there are 9 rows in this tibble (cf.

 mi_counties data where there is one row per polygon vertex).